-Nathan has particular experience in developing music for new writing, including projects at Soho Theatre, Trafalgar Studios and the National Theatre Studio.
-Work for stage has also included productions at the Nuffield Theatre, The Oxford Playhouse, the Tokyo Metropolitan Arts Theatre and Yvonne Arnaud Theatre.
+Along with a myriad of short films, Nathan started his career composing for theatre.
+He was nominated early on for an Off West End Award and has particular experience in creating music for new writing with projects at Soho Theatre, Trafalgar Studios and the National Theatre Studio.
+Scores for stage have included productions at the Southwark Playhouse, Liverpool Playhouse, Nuffield Theatre, Oxford Playhouse and Tokyo Met Arts Theatre.

 Currently based in London, Nathan holds British, North American and German citizenship.